enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

-ClassSupplier is a Java library for making code programmatically.
+ClassSupplier is a Java library allowing to make code programmatically.

-It invokes generator, builds and loads Java classes that defined in user-provided EMF model.
+It generates, builds and loads the Java classes that conform the dynamic EMF model provided.

 Example: